-This guide will give you an overview of the different guttering types available, how to maintain them and how to fit them yourself, so you can choose the right option for your property.
+This guide will give you an overview of the various guttering types available, how to maintain them, and how to install them yourself, allowing you to select the best option for your property.

 Table of contents: